 About the redevelopment

-We are currently fundraising to redevelop and refurbish the church to provide modern facilities which will allow us to continue our work with community groups in Streatham.
-We have already received initial support of £28,000 from the Heritage Lottery Fund to help progress our plans – read more about that award here.
+We are a registered charity (1131422) who are currently fundraising to redevelop and refurbish the church to provide modern facilities which will allow us to continue our work with community groups in Streatham.
+We have already received initial support of £28,000 from the Heritage Lottery Fund (HLF) to help progress our plans and, if we can raise just over £100,000 by December 2017, HLF will award us £221,600 for our roof an disabled access.

 A full description of the work we intend to carry out can be viewed on our Plans page.